 In cases of hyperthyroidism, sleeplessness can occur due to being overstimulated.

-With excess in the thyroid hormones, the activity in the brain is accelerated making you feel wound up and unable to slow down mentally to go to sleep.
+With excess thyroid hormones, the activity in the brain is accelerated making you feel wound up and unable to slow down mentally to go to sleep.

 When you suffer from hypothyroidism, you may not want to eat much because the transit of food is slowed down.